hcpty/non-cached-vs-cached/README.md

 # Readme
-A comparison between Non-Cached and Cached.
+A comparison between Uncached and Cached.